-Court will order to provide a bank letter of guarantee to the Court as a percentage of the claimed amount (the amount will be fixed by the Court but in most of the cases is $10\,\%$).
+Court will order to provide a bank letter of guarantee to the Court as a percentage of the claimed amount (the amount will be fixed by the Court but in most of the cases is 10%).
 In accordance with the provisions of the new Civil Procedural Code the amount of the guarantee may be increased up to 20% of the claimed amount and needs to be placed in cash at the disposal of the Court.
 In cases where no written evidences concerning the relations between the creditor and the debtor are presented to the judge, the amount of the guarantee will be fixed at 50% of the claimed amount.
+According to recent jurisprudence from the Romanian Courts involving a ship arrest in Galati, the Court has set the amount of the counter-security at 1.5% from the claimed value.